zWalterli/todo-list-api-in_net5/README.md

 ## Clone this repository
     git clone git@github.com:zWalterli/VUTTR.git

+## Run the migrations
+    dotnet ef database update

 ## Navigate to the folder
     cd VUTTR/VUTTR.API/

 ## Run the API
-    dotnet run -p "VUTTR.API"
+    dotnet run

 ### How to use

-To use the API resources, it will be necessary to make a request requesting the access token on the route API/v1/Auth/signin.
+To use the API resources, it will be necessary to make a request requesting the access token on the route API/v1/User/login.

 </br>
-To register with the API, the route that should be used is API/v1/auth/register.
+To register with the API, the route that should be used is API/v1/User/register.

 </br>
-If the API/v1/auth/signin route turns the status code 200, there will be a field in the response called "accessToken", and all requests within the API must have the value "Bearer" concatenated with the token for the Authorization field in the Header.
+If the API/v1/auth/login route turns the status code 200, there will be a field in the response called "accessToken", and all requests within the API must have the value "Bearer" concatenated with the token for the Authorization field in the Header.

 </br></br>
 Here is an example of how to use this API: